 I think it goes without saying that THE number one budget savvy principle to live by is…to make your money count!
 It wasn’t easy to do a lot of the things we did, but we made it work for us and we’re happier for it.
 This list isn’t the most comprehensive breakdown of every cost savings measure at your disposal, but hopefully it’s given you some ideas.

-If you have any tips to share, PLEASE leave them in the comments section below!
+If you have any money saving tips to share, PLEASE leave them in the comments section below!